 Andy Hart - Natural Resources Conservation Service (NRCS) WI State Forester

 The NRCS can provide financial and technical assistance to agricultural and forestry producers interested in controlling invasive species.
 Andy will share information about the Environmental Quality Incentives Program (EQIP) and the Conservation Stewardship Program (CSP) and how landowners can apply.

-The Wisconsin Forest Landowner Grant Program (WFLGP) provides cost-share funding to landowners to remove invasive plants from their property.
-Kent will share information about how landowners can apply for this program and will share examples of how neighboring landowners could work together to control certain species.
+The Wisconsin DNR's Wisconsin Forest Landowner Grant Program (WFLGP) provides cost-share funding to landowners to remove invasive plants from their property.
+Joshua will share information about how landowners can apply for this program and will share examples of how neighboring landowners could work together to control certain species.